TokamakUI/Tokamak/README.md

 expose that code as Gluon components.
 No need to decide whether you should subclass `UIView` or `UIViewController` to make your UI composable.

 * **Off-screen rendering for unit-tests**: no need to maintain slow and flaky UI tests that render everything on a simulator screen and simulate actual touch events.
 All of UI logic written with Gluon can be tested off-screen with tests completing in a fraction of a second.
+If your UI logic doesn't require any code specific to `UIKit` (and Gluon provides helpers to achieve that) you can even run your UI-related unit-tests on Linux!

 * **Platform-independent core**: our main goal is to eventually support as many platforms as possible.
 Starting with iOS and UIKit, we plan to add renderers